mia-platform/distribution/README.md

 ### Security Features

-By default we strive to give the user of the distribution the most secure feature enabled by default for every modules and addons where possibile.
+By default we strive to give the user of Magellano the most secure feature enabled by default for every modules and addons where possibile.
 These features are:

 - all pods run with dedicated ServiceAccounts with `automountServiceAccountToken` set to false and the